 Following Phase III clinical trials in humans, we intend to seek approval to commercialize AL001 via a New Drug Application ("NDA").
 As one of the initial steps of the NDA process, we submitted a Pre-Investigational New Drug ("PIND") briefing package to the U.S. Food and Drug Administration ("FDA") in July 2019 that argued against the need for any further preclinical safety studies.
 In the FDA's response to our PIND package, the FDA asked us to provide a scientific bridge to a listed drug to support the adequacy of the nonclinical program.
 According to the FDA, the adequacy of the nonclinical data will be a matter for review.
-If the adequacy of the nonclinical data is not sufficient for the FDA, we will then be required to conduct a clinical pharmacokinetics animal study (an expected six week study) of AL001 to be considered for FDA approval.
-Pursuant to the FDA response letter, we believe the proposed test parameters for AL001, which reference exposure-based criteria for the "reference product" or lithium carbonate, appear reasonable to support a Phase I study, thereby providing a basis for us to submit an Investigational New Drug ("IND") application to the FDA for review, allowing us to conduct human clinical trials if the FDA allows the IND to go into effect.
-However, the adequacy of the analytical procedures and acceptance criteria in the IND will be a matter for FDA review and approval.
-We have begun the process of finalizing the IND application and, while we have no control over the length of the FDA review and approval process, we currently expect to submit by June 30, 2021, the IND for FDA approval to begin a Phase I clinical trial with human subjects.
-Additionally, the FDA may request additional information and/or changes to our IND application post submission.
+If the adequacy of the nonclinical data is not sufficient for the FDA, we will then be required to conduct a clinical pharmacokinetics animal study (an expected six-week study) of AL001 to be considered for FDA approval.
+We have begun the process of preparing an Investigational New Drug ("IND") application and expect to submit it to the FDA on or before June 30, 2021.
+If the FDA approves our IND, we will be able to commence Phase I clinical trials in humans.
+The FDA may request additional information and/or changes to our IND application post submission.
+There is no guarantee that the FDA will approve our IND application.